xrcyz/xrcyz.github.io/_posts/2022-04-12-artificial-life-resources.md

 Work by Alexander Mordvintsev on [neural cellular automata](https://znah.net/hexells/) that are trained to reproduce a target image.
 Goes with the essay [Growing Neural Cellular Automata](https://distill.pub/2020/growing-ca/)

 {% include embed.html url="https://www.youtube.com/embed/unF2CVkMIiE" %}

-## Open Exploration

-This [paper](https://advances.sciencemag.org/content/6/5/eaay4237) describes a Curiosity Algorithm that can efficiently explore the states a complex chemical system can exhibit.

 ## Lenia